planet-lia/planet-lia/websites/main/README.md

 # Official Planet Lia Website

+Currently we are serving the placeholder landing page.

 Source of [planetlia.com](https://planetlia.com).

 The master branch gets automatically build and deployed to our webserver hosted on [Netlify](https://www.netlify.com/).